We have 52 guests and no members online

 - The China Labyrinth is a unique combinatorial puzzle and a basis for the game of Dominions and puzzles like the Octopuszle, BackSlide and various generalizations.
 It emerged from the world of abstract games and puzzles, without any a priori connection to the I Ching.
 Its deep-rooted relationship with the Great Book was discovered only afterwards.

-- Play online: BackSlide - a unique implementation of the 15-puzzle.
+- Play online: BackSlide - an implementation of the 15-puzzle, but with a twist.

 - Q-bix - 15 pieces with hundreds of solved problems in a wide range of categories.